bergholt/triptych/README.md

 The project requires 72 permutations mapped onto the Saros 126 cycle.
 Prolog’s built-in backtracking engine handles this natively, exhaustively exploring the ten-word grid to realize every possible variant.

 Furthermore, its roots in Natural Language Processing allow for precise control over syntactic orders and deictic anchoring.

-Through unification, Prolog doesn't just display text; it mathematically maps linguistic output to cosmological recurrence.
-By using Prolog, the code becomes a literal extension of the poem’s philosophy—a rule-governed instrument where logic, syntax, and temporal scales are inextricably linked.